SonicTHI/SaveOurShip2Experimental/README.md

 * **Random wreck system:** generates wrecks from ships in the database for you to explore and loot.
 Other factions and ships might attempt to do the same.

 * **Reworked salvage system:** gone are the days of pushing a button and getting a shipload of resources.
-Use salvage bays to drag defeated ships to your map, repair or deconstruct them for resources or simply let them burn up in atmosphere.
+Use salvage bays to drag defeated ships to your map where you can move and rotate them, split them apart and/or graft parts onto your existing ship.
+You can also repair or deconstruct them for resources or simply let them burn up in atmosphere.
 A larger crew or taking advantage of other mods or new mechs in Biotech will come in handy.

 * **Bridge system overhaul:** old large bridges have become obsolete with two new consoles taking on and expanding the functionality.
 Some functions like scanning have been moved to advanced sensors or the new science console while the tactical variant lets you select various weapons types across your ship provided they are connected to it by the ships heat network.